Medicare LCDs vs. NCDs

 There are currently 348 NCDs in place.
 For example, there are NCDs for blood glucose testing, blood transfusions, bone density studies, heart transplants, lung cancer screenings, mammograms and much more.
 Once Medicare publishes an NCD, all MACs must follow it.

-An LCD defines Medicare coverage for items and services for which no NCD exists.
+An LCD in medical billing defines Medicare coverage for items and services for which no NCD exists.
 For example, there might be a local coverage determination for a new service or an item for which Medicare hasn’t yet published an national coverage determination.

 A MAC creates an LCD when it determines an item or service shouldn’t be covered under certain circumstances or when it detects over-utilization or misuse of items or services.
 Before creating an LCD, MACs must obtain local stakeholder input as well as formal input from state-based physician advisory committees.
 In addition, each MAC has a physician serving as the contractor’s medical director who helps develop and manage the LCD.